ElfSundae/bearychat/README.md

 If you want to create a `Message` instance explicitly, the client's `createMessage` method will return a fresh `Message` instance configured with the client's message defaults.

-A `Client` instance is mutable, it means you can change its webhook URL or the message defaults by calling `setWebhook`, `webhook`, or `setMessageDefaults`.
+A `Client` instance is mutable, it means you can change its webhook URL or the message defaults by calling `setWebhook`, `webhook` or `setMessageDefaults`.

 ```php
 $client->webhook($webhook_ios)->setMessageDefaults([